-Although you can request quotes online, if you are trying to get a quote for a custom motorcycle, you will have to contact Markel over the phone.
+Although you can request quotes online, if you are trying to get a quote for a custom motorcycle, you will have to speak to an agent over the phone.

 What causes motorcycle insurance rates to increase?

-Motorcycle insurance companies take into account a variety of factors when setting their rates—including your age, riding history and motorcycle.
+Motorcycle insurance companies take into account a variety of factors when setting their rates — including your age, riding history and motorcycle make and model.

-In particular, those who have traffic violations on their driving records (such as speeding tickets) should compare quotes from multiple insurers, as rates for these riders can often be quite variable.
-For instance, in the example below, while every provider charged more for riders with just one speeding violation, both Progressive and Nationwide increased rates by over 30%.
+In particular, those who have traffic violations on their driving records (such as speeding tickets) should compare quotes from multiple insurers, as rates for these riders can often vary more.
+For instance, in the example below, while most providers charged more for riders with just one speeding violation, both Progressive and Nationwide increased rates by over 30%.
 Geico was the exception — its rates stayed the same for a driver with one speeding ticket.

 What kind of motorcycle insurance coverage do you need?

-Before you can begin collecting motorcycle insurance quotes and comparing rates, you have to determine the ideal policy for you as a rider.
-You should choose a policy that has the coverages and limits that you are looking for.
+Before you can begin collecting motorcycle insurance quotes to compare rates, you have to determine the correct coverages and limits for you as a rider.
 Additionally, make sure you compare policies that have identical limits.

 - Liability: Unless you live in Florida or Washington state, you will be required to purchase liability coverage for your motorcycle.
-If you're at fault in an accident, this covers damage to other people and their property.
+If you're at fault in an accident, this covers the cost of injuries to other people and damage to their property.

-- Comprehensive and collision: If your motorcycle is worth more than $5,000, then we recommend you purchase comprehensive and collision coverage—which pays to repair and replace your bike if it's damaged or stolen.
+- Comprehensive and collision: If your motorcycle is worth more than $5,000, we recommend you purchase comprehensive and collision coverage — which pays to repair and replace your bike if it's damaged or stolen.

-- Custom motorcycle insurance: If you own a motorcycle that is custom-built or highly modified, then you should consider custom motorcycle insurance.
-These policies operate on an agreed value rather than the vehicle's Blue Book value, meaning you can ensure the full value of your bike is covered.
+- Custom motorcycle insurance: If you own a motorcycle that is custom built or highly modified, you should consider custom motorcycle insurance.
+These policies are based on on an agreed value rather than the vehicle's Blue Book value, meaning you can ensure the full value of your bike is covered.

 Compare motorcycle insurance for mopeds and scooters

-However, even if it's not, we recommend you purchase liability insurance.
+However, even if you don't need coverage, we recommend you purchase liability insurance.
 This will protect your assets if you are liable for damages that result from an accident.

 What is the best insurance for motorcycles?